418sec/huntr/README.md

 <br />

-Furthermore, the contents of each key must have a value that follows the defintiion table:
+Furthermore, the contents of each key must have a value that follows the definition table:

 <br />